Xilinx/finn-base/docs/quant_op.md

 Calculates the quantized values of one input data (Tensor<T>) and produces one output data (Tensor<T>).
 Additionally, takes three floats as input, which define the scale, zero-point and bit-width of the quantization.
-The attributes narrow and signed define how the bits of the quantization are interpreted.
+The attributes narrow and signed define how the bits of the quantization are interpreted, while the attribute rounding_mode defines how quantized values are rounded.

 #### Version